-- The Great Car Clean Out

-- Helping at the Marae
+- Helping at the Marae - Simi Helps

-- At the Market

-- Simi Helps

 Discuss the jobs that the characters do in the stories.
 Are there any jobs that some of the characters are not allowed to do?
 Why not?

 Have the students brainstorm the roles and responsibilities in their families.
 Create two lists on the board.